sap-tutorials/Tutorials/tutorials/luigi-app-basic-setup/luigi-app-basic-setup.md

     npm install -g yo generator-easy-ui5
     ```

-4. Type `yo` in the terminal and use the following settings:
+4. Type `yo easy-ui5` in the terminal and choose `generator-ui5-project`.
+Use the following settings:

     ![UI5 Terminal](ui5-yo.png)